Categories

 View of Sydney from Milsons Point!

-A Working Holiday Visa is the easiest way to gain entry to Australia, provided you meet certain requirements –
+But, a Working Holiday Visa is the easiest way to gain entry to Australia, provided you meet certain requirements –

-• Aged between 18-30, unless you’re from Canada, Ireland or France in which case you can apply until the age of 35
+• Aged between 18-30, unless you’re from Canada, Ireland, or France, in which case you can apply until the age of 35

 • Have no dependent children